 Summarizing the Web.com Tour FinalsSo, to summarize:

-- The Web.com Tour Finals is a series of four "playoff" Web.com tournaments played in September, beginning in 2013, and culminating in the Web.com Tour Championship event at TPC Sawgrass.
+- The Web.com Tour Finals is a series of four "playoff" Web.com tournaments played (mostly) in September, and culminating in the Web.com Tour Championship event at TPC Sawgrass.

 - The fields are comprised of golfers finishing 1-75 on the Web.com Tour regular-season money list; plus golfers who finished 126-200 on the PGA Tour FedEx Cup points list.